raml-apis/Slack/portal/notebook.md

 #Considerations

-- In order to run this notebook you must register your own team at Slack.com.
+- ​In order to run this notebook you must register your own team at Slack.com.
 - Inside your team you must create a private group.
 - You must register your Slack application at [https://api.slack.com/applications](https://api.slack.com/applications).
 At some point of the excecution, you will be prompted for clientId and clientSecret of your application.